rune-rs/rune/book/src/5_4_tuples.md

 # Tuples

 Tuples in Rune are a fixed-size sequences of values.
-Like all other containers in Rune, tuples can contains any values.
+Similarly to a vector tuples can contains any sequence of values.
+But there's no way to change the size of a tuple.

-In fact, they can even change the *type* of the values stored in them, if needed.
+Tuples are represented externally using the [`Tuple`] type.

 ```rust,noplaypen
 {{#include ../../scripts/book/5_4/tuple_masquerade.rn}}